Updated June 12, 2023

 - Transfer of Codes.

-It can efficiently eradicate issues and bugs and improve the management developing process.
-It can properly organize another update release for applications and other systems.
+It can efficiently eradicate issues and bugs and improve the management development process.
+It can adequately organize another update release for applications and other systems.
 It can maintain and merge and make it more sustainable.

 - Effective Wikis, file-sharing, and Message Boards.